 But a weak brand can hang your dispensary out to dry by failing to give consumers a concrete reason to trust you with their money.
 As such, it’s important to do everything possible to develop a strong brand that connects with consumers to offer value, establish trust, and build loyalty.

-That’s why it’s important to build a solid brand strategy that helps you to avoid common branding mistakes and pitfalls.
+That’s why it’s important to build a solid dispensary cannabis branding strategy that helps you to avoid common branding mistakes and pitfalls.
 But building a successful brand strategy is easier said than done.

-Dispensary Branding: How Not to Build a Brand
+Dispensary Cannabis Branding: How Not to Build a Brand

 Weak brands tend to have muddy visions and mixed messaging that fail to communicate value and purpose both internally and externally.
 Their lazy brand missions fail to inspire both consumers and employees.